GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 1. Error `Transport endpoint is not connected` in workload Pods.

-    This error is due to gcsfuse termination.
-In most cases, gcsfuse was terminated because of OOM.
-Please use the Pod annotations `gke-gcsfuse/[cpu-limit | memory-limit | ephemeral-storage-limit]` to allocate more resources to gcsfuse (the sidecar container).
+    This error is due to Cloud Storage FUSE termination.
+In most cases, Cloud Storage FUSE was terminated because of OOM.
+Please use the Pod annotations `gke-gcsfuse/[cpu-limit | memory-limit | ephemeral-storage-limit]` to allocate more resources to Cloud Storage FUSE (the sidecar container).
 Note that the only way to fix this error is to restart your workload Pod.

 2. Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = failed to get GCS bucket "xxx": googleapi: Error 403: Caller does not have storage.buckets.get access to the Google Cloud Storage bucket.
 Permission 'storage.buckets.get' denied on resource (or it may not exist)., forbidden`